Numerical investigation of Differential Biological Models via RBF collocation Method with Genetic Strategy: Result

 In this section, we set $\varepsilon$=0.02, $\alpha$ = 0.016 $mutation$=0.2 and $elit$=3, and solve the HIV(\ref{HIVMODEL}) and Influenza SIRC(\ref{SIRCMODEL}) models.
-We used Maple 2015 for solving HIV model and Matlab 2010 for solving Influenza SIRC model.
-The hardware configuration was as follows: \\ OS : Windows 7 (64bit)\\ CPU : Corei5 2.8 GHZ\\ RAM : 16 GB DDR3.
+We used Maple 2015 for solving these models.
+The hardware configuration was as follows: \\ OS : Windows 10 (64bit)\\ CPU : Corei7 2.8 GHZ\\ RAM : 12 GB DDR3.